oracle/weblogic-toolkit-ui/documentation/2.0/content/navigate/project-settings.md

 Domains can reside in a container, in an image, or in a persistent volume.
 Your choice will expose and hide different fields across most sections of the UI.
 The following describe the implications of the three locations:

-- `Created in the container from the model in the image`  - The newest and most popular location for a domain is in the container.
+- `Model-in-Image with Auxiliary Image`  - The newest and most popular location for a domain is in the container.
 This is known as "Model in Image" but also referred to as a "From Model" in the underlying WKT tooling.
 In this case, the set of model-related files are added to an image, known as the "Auxiliary Image."
 When the WebLogic Kubernetes Operator domain object is deployed, its inspector process runs and creates the WebLogic Server domain inside